 Born in Wilmington, Del., Stephen is the youngest of Bob and Rita’s biological children.
 He has won three Grammys with Ziggy Marley and the Melody Makers, two more as a producer and three times as a solo artist.
 He has worked alongside the likes of Nas, the Fugees and Erykah Badu.

-5. Robert Marley Jr. is not a career musician.
+Robert Marley Jr.

-Born on May 16, 1972, Robert is Bob's son with Pat Williams.
+Born on May 16, 1972, Robert is Bob’s son with Pat Williams.
 To not be confused for his father, he normally goes by Robbie.
+He’s appeared in the 2011’s Marley Africa Roadtrip, which chronicled his trip around Africa with his siblings Ziggy and Rohan, Screen Rant reported.
+Marley’s namesake also made a cameo in 2012 documentary Marley, where he spoke about his famous father’s legacy.

 Born exactly three days after Robbie, Rohan is Bob’s son with Janet Hunt.
 Between 1996 and 2009, he was in a relationship with musician Lauryn Hill, and the two have five children together.
 In 2009, he co-founded Marley Coffee, a company committed to producing sustainably-farmed coffee.